composable-systems/dropwizard-cassandra/README.md

 The `dropwizard-cassandra` bundle defines a number of configuration options that are largely based on the requirements of the DataStax Cassandra driver.
 Some additional configuration is included for the bundle to register everything correctly with Dropwizard.

-This section describes all configuration options that are available and their default values.
+The full set of configuration options are shown below.
+Only configuration keys and their respective default values are shown.
+Some configurations are type-dependent (e.g. `authProvider`) and have multiple variations.
+These are fully documented via test configuration.
+To find examples of particular config variants, take a look at the [test resources](src/test/resources) folder.

 ```yaml
 clusterName: